 For further information about the Dalits download our free ‘The Dalit People’ booklet here.

 Our first school built in 1993 in Uttar Pradesh now has 450 children attending with over 95% going onto further education at college or university and all receive an outstanding Christian education.
 The church, on the same 8 acre site remains the only evangelical Christian witness to 1 million people.
 We recently opened our new laboratories which will allow us to get recognition from the Government in Delhi and enhance the University placements available to our children. (see picture of our laboratory in the gallery)

 Life Association opened its school in a slum village in the coastal town of Machilipatnam in 2010 .
 The village suffered from cases of leprosy and poverty on an extreme level.
 The children were employed as rat pickers at the local station or rag pickers earning a few rupees a day with none of them receiving an education.
 Our school currently provides not only an education for 125 Dalit children but also food and healthcare.
 In November 2014 10 riders took part in the Cross India Cycle Challenge which raised £41,670 enabling us to build a second floor to this school so that 100 more children from the village can receive an education.
 Find out more about our Cycle Challenge here.

-Our project in Gannavaram opened in 1997 and now provides a home, food, education and all the health care needs for 80 Dalit orphans and other poor children who would otherwise be left in desperate need.
+Our project in Gannavaram opened in 1997 and now provides a home, food, education and all the health care needs for 80 children from some of the poorest backgrounds.

 We run regular trips to our children’s home here in beautiful rural India and are always looking for volunteers who share our love of children and are willing to get involved.